singnet/dev-portal/docs/platform-dev/daemon-architecture.md

 explained , just that the ETCD State is upated with usage accordingly

 ## Control Service Calls

+Please note, Daemon doesnt do any claims on blockchain, it is responsible ONLY for maintaining the states.
+Actual claims can done using snet-cli/publisher portal Daemon provides a bunch of grpc calls to retrieve data the service provider needs to make claims on block chain.
+Keeps track of claims in Progress.
+One can view all the data using cli commands in snet-daemon

 ### List-unclaimed requests
 As a first step the service provider needs to be aware of all the